teri934/aetna/README.md

 ## Menu

 In the menu you have the possibility to choose which figure to add to the simulation scene.
-Just click on a figure in the menu and the click somewhere on the simulation terrain: the new being/object will appear there (not in case if you click exactly on pixel having something there).
+Just click on a figure in the menu and then drag it somewhere on the simulation terrain: the new being/object will appear there (not in case if you click exactly on pixel having something there).

 </br></br>
 <img src="./Land_Generating/images/menu.png">